 “Oval cut diamonds are the ideal choice for elongating short fingers…”

-Oval cut stones are all the rage in 2018, with no signs of losing any momentum in 2019.
+Oval cut stones are all the rage in 2018, with no signs of losing momentum.
 As a general rule of thumb, the waste from cutting is kept to a minimum, leaving you with an impressive diamond that’s also more affordable.
 Oval cut diamonds are the ideal choice for elongating short fingers, without being disproportionate.
 Consider a halo or classic, four-claw setting to make a truly elegant statement.